 Depending on the technology your assessing, some categories are more important than others.
 Here you can indicatie how important you think this category is for this technology.

 If this category is not applicable for this technology, please select 'Yes'.

 Who will have access to this technology and who won’t?
 Will people or communities who don’t have access to this technology suffer a setback compared to those who do?
 What does that setback look like?
-What new differences will there be between the “haves” and “have-nots” of this technology
+What new differences will there be between the “haves” and “have-nots” of this technology?

 How much is the disruptive impact on current social structures and economic stability?
 What existing social relations will be disturbed and what economic activities will be reduced?
 Are new social relations and economical opportunities replacing the old ones or is only a small group benefitting from the new technology?

-The idea of the technology impact tool is that it stimulates you to think hard about the impact of your technological solution (question 1-5).
-The answer can lead to changes in design or implementation, which is a good thing.
+The idea of the technology impact tool is that it stimulates you to think hard about the impact of your technological solution in this case on the topic of inclusivity (question 1-5).
+The answers can lead to improvements in design or implementation, which is a good thing.
 Please list them here.